What is Beego?

 We can see the M (models), V (views), C (controllers) folders.

-You can use bee tool to create a new project.
+You can use the bee tool to create a new project.